ValDevelopment/ValDevelopment/README.md

 ### Hi there 👋 My name is Vladislav Fedorov

-I am a Statistician and a Game Developer.
+I am a Statistician and Game Developer with a strong focus on applied data analysis, machine learning, and interactive tools.

 I have a Bachelor of Science in Statistics degree from the University of Illinois Urbana-Champaign, and I am currently pursuing a Master's degree in Statistics and Analytics at the same university.

-I specialize in R, Python, and SQL, but I also work with Unity and C# for Game Development.
+I specialize in R, Python, and SQL, but I also work with Unity and C# for game development.

 You can find some of my projects below.